RealManRobot/YOLOv8-Visual-Recognition/README.md

 This function package example uses jetson xariver NX and cuda with jatpack installed.

-To flash Jetson NX and install cuda and other deep learning environments, please refer to [英伟达官方源Jetson Xavier NX安装Ubuntu20.04，配置CUDA，cuDNN，Pytorch等环境教程](https://blog.csdn.net/m0_53717069/article/details/128536837)
+To flash Jetson NX and install cuda and other deep learning environments.

 ### 3.3.YOLOV8 dependency requirements